www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

    1. https://github.com/debarshiray/libpod
 1. Filesystem/harddrive checking.
 See fsck.
 1. Support alternative repo managers.
+1. Support script mode by default, where a script is generated, instead of executing commands directly.

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.